zzZCodeZzz/code-challenge/README.md

 #Installation

 1. install postgresql
-2. create a postgresql database called home.ht
+2. create a postgresql database called home.ht with the userrole of the logged in user
 3. make shure the datebase is located at localhost:5432

 4. download the project from github